whonore/aoc-move/aoc22/README.md

 The test for Part 2 times out with the default gas limit (1000000), but raising it to 10000000 works.
 Doesn't seem like there's a way of configuring that globally from `Move.toml`.

+### Day 12

+#### Part 1

+It's hash map day.
+Problem is to find the shortest distance, which means Djikstra's algorithm, which means keeping track of distances for coordinates, which means hash maps.
+Could've done something similar to Day 9's sparse array + converting coordinates to index approach, but that's already 90% of the way there, so why not just do the whole thing?
+Opted not to make a priority queue for the unvisited set, but, since the average number of edges is quite small (`<= 4` and often just 1 or 2), was able to keep the linear search time for the smallest distance manageable by only adding neighbors of visited nodes.

+#### Part 2

+Trivial extension of Part 1 to find the starting point with the shortest path.
+Part 1 already found the distance to the end from every point so just look for the minimum.

+#### ExtraLib

+##### `hashmap::new()`, `hashmap::get()`, `hashmap::has_key()`, `hashmap::set()`

+A generic hash map implemented by maintaining two sparse arrays for keys and values.
+The hash function combines `hash::sha3_256()` and `bcs::to_bytes()`.
+Collisions are handled by chaining, hence each sparse array stores a vector of either keys or values.
+Struct invariants ensure key and value arrays stay in sync.
+Lots of weird, seemingly unnecessary assumptions required for some of the parts that use mutable references.
+Might investigate more later to see if they can be removed.

+##### `sparse::get_mut()`

+Needed by `hashmap::set()` to add new keys and values.
+Also added spec functions for `sparse::get()` and `sparse::is_set()` so they can be used in `hashmap` specs.

+##### `math::max_u64()`

+Exposes `(2 << 64) - 1` as a constant.
+Will add other sizes as needed.